 - Form Confirmations: Form confirmations are messages that display to site visitors once they submit a contact form on your website.
 WPForms has three confirmation types to choose from: Message, Show Page, and Redirect.
 You can choose one or a combination.

 - Form Notifications: Notifications are a great way to send an email whenever an order form is submitted on your website.
-A notification will automatically send to your once a form is submitted on your site.
-You can also send one to the site visitor that submitted the form and anyone else that needs to be notified of a form submission.
+A notification will automatically send to you once a form is submitted on your site.
+You can also send one to the site visitor who submitted the form and anyone else who needs to be notified of form submissions.